bitsofcotton/p2/README.md

 # Tips on multiple of collateral
 There also exists non Lebesgue measurable based method starting on the fixed data (multiples of invariant insertion to the dimension we cannot divide) whether which matches or not, however, literally in bad luck, this can always fail because of multiple of the prediction makes nonsense prediction even they makes a sense after all data is received condition with the predictor in short range.

 If such non Lebesgue measurable function is consistent in locally and works well as expected to, argv\[1\] of any of the input has a finite upper bound, however, we think we can create a jammer to such predictor(s) in rational, so this concludes below.
-But if the calculation itself can be tangled to such structures, the hypothesis jammer exists can fail in such case.
+But if the calculation itself can be tangled to such structures, the hypothesis jammer exists can fail in such case. (when being tangled embryonic with such tangling or only the argv\[1\] is not enough for rational structure, original stream is seen as the jammer, when inverse tangled, reverse direction walk output.)

 # Another Download Sites (Closed)
 * https://drive.google.com/drive/folders/1B71X1BMttL6yyi76REeOTNRrpopO8EAR?usp=sharing